EdutainmentLIVE/edutainmentlive.github.io/_posts/Upgrading_Elm.md

 # Upgrading Elm from 0.18 to 0.19
 by Sara Lichtenstein (@saralich)

-[Elm](https://elm-lang.org/) is a front-end, functional language that compiles into JavaScript for seamless web development.
-When I started at ITProTV, we were using Elm 0.18 for one of our apps.
-As we worked on that app, we decided it was in our best interest to update our app once Elm 0.19 was released.
+[Elm](https://elm-lang.org/) is a front-end, functional language that compiles to JavaScript for seamless web development, and we love it.
+It's been around for years and in August of 2018 it upgraded to version 0.19.
+We didn't get around to upgrading our app to 0.19 until January of 2019.
+This is our experience.

 The creator of Elm released [this upgrade guide](https://github.com/elm/compiler/blob/a968e817e65d30493c344ac96c9c904b19a7f038/upgrade-docs/0.19.md) as well as [this document about what changed](https://elm-lang.org/blog/small-assets-without-the-headache), both were helpful but neither was an end-all answer.
 In this post, we will go over what didn't go well for us, changes we as a team would suggest, and the wonderful things about Elm 0.19 that make this upgrade worth the potential struggle.

 ## What Didn't Go Well For Us